1965 GTO Restoration

 Article by Mark Trotta

-What helped set the Pontiac GTO apart from other sixties muscle cars was under the hood; a Tri-power induction system that worked very well.
-Three two-barrel Rochester carburetors mounted on a cast-iron intake manifold, each with it's own small chrome air filter.
+What helped set the Pontiac GTO apart from other sixties muscle cars was under the hood--a Tri-power induction system on top of a torquey 389ci V8.
+And it worked as good as it looked.

 1965 GTO restoration